-Sustainable Development Goals Targeted Most relevant SDG Target / SDG Impact Indicator (SDG Indicator) Goal 1: End poverty in all its forms everywhere 1.4: By 2030, ensure that all men and women, in particular the poor and the vulnerable, have equal rights to economic resources, as well as access to basic services, ownership and control over land and other forms of property, inheritance, natural resources, appropriate new technology and financial services, including microfinance 1.4.1 Proportion of population living in households with access to basic services Goal 3: Ensure healthy lives and promote well- being for all at all ages number of deaths and illnesses from hazardous chemicals and air, water and 3.9.2 Mortality rate attributed to unsafe water, unsafe sanitation and lack of hygiene (exposure to unsafe Water, Sanitation and Hygiene for All (WASH) services) Goal 6: Ensure availability and sustainable management of water and sanitation for all 6.1: By 2030, achieve universal and equitable access to safe and affordable drinking water for all 6.4: By 2030, substantially increase water-use efficiency across all sectors and ensure sustainable withdrawals and supply of freshwater to address water scarcity and substantially reduce the number of people suffering from water scarcity 6.b: Support and strengthen the participation of local communities in improving water and sanitation management 6.1.1: Proportion of population using safely managed drinking water services 6.4.2: Level of water stress: freshwater withdrawal as a proportion of available freshwater resources 6.b.1: Proportion of local administrative units with established and operational policies and procedures for participation of local communities in water and sanitation management
+Sustainable Development Goals Targeted Most relevant SDG Target / SDG Impact Indicator (SDG Indicator) 1 NO POVERTY Goal 1: End poverty in all its forms everywhere 1.4: By 2030, ensure that all men and women, in particular the poor and the vulnerable, have equal rights to economic resources, as well as access to basic services, ownership and control over land and other forms of property, inheritance, natural resources, appropriate new technology and financial services, including microfinance 1.4.1 Proportion of population living in households with access to basic services Goal 3: Ensure healthy lives and promote wellbeing for all at all ages 3.9: By 2030, substantially reduce the number of deaths and illnesses from hazardous chemicals and air, water and soil pollution and contamination 3.9.2 Mortality rate attributed to unsafe water, unsafe sanitation and lack of hygiene (exposure to unsafe Water, Sanitation and Hygiene for All (WASH) services) Goal 6: Ensure availability and sustainable management of water and sanitation for all 6.1: By 2030, achieve universal and equitable access to safe and affordable drinking water for all 6.4: By 2030, substantially increase water-use efficiency across all sectors and ensure sustainable withdrawals and supply of freshwater to address water scarcity and substantially reduce the number of people suffering from water scarcity 6.b: Support and strengthen the participation of local communities in improving water and sanitation management 6.1.1: Proportion of population using safely managed drinking water services 6.4.2: Level of water stress: freshwater withdrawal as a proportion of available freshwater resources 6.b.1: Proportion of local administrative units with established and operational policies and procedures for participation of local communities in water and sanitation management

-B DECENT WORK AND CONVENTION OF AND B DECENT WORK AND CONVENTION CONVENTI 8.5: By 2030, achieve full and productive employment and decent work for all women and men, including for young people and persons with disabilities, and equal pay for work of equal value 8.6: By 2020, substantially reduce the proportion of youth not in employment, education or training Goal 10: Reduce inequality within and among countries 10.2: By 2030, empower and promote the social, economic and political inclusion of all, irrespective of age, sex, disability, race, ethnicity, origin, religion or economic or other status Improved water security and therefore a stronger sense of independence and trust amongst villagers Goal 11: Make cities and human settlements inclusive, safe, resilient and sustainable 11.1: By 2030, ensure access for all to adequate, safe and affordable basic services.
+8.5: By 2030, achieve full and productive employment and decent work for all women and men, including for young people and persons with disabilities, and equal pay for work of equal value 8.6: By 2020, substantially reduce the proportion of youth not in employment, education or training Number of jobs created and people trained during the installation and maintenance process of the project activity.
+Goal 10: Reduce inequality within and among countries 10.2: By 2030, empower and promote the social, economic and political inclusion of all, irrespective of age, sex, disability, race, ethnicity, origin, religion or economic or other status Improved water security and therefore a stronger sense of independence and trust amongst villagers Goal 11: Make cities and human settlements inclusive, safe, resilient and sustainable 11.1: By 2030, ensure access for all to adequate, safe and affordable basic services.
 The PP provides SDW as a basic human right.
-12 RESPONSIBLE CONSUMPTION AND PRODUCTION COO COO Goal 12: Ensure sustainable consumption and production patterns 12.2 By 2030, achieve the sustainable management and efficient use of natural resources The PP will store and use the runoff rain water for further use
+12 SESPONSIBLE CONSUMPTION AND PRODUCTION Goal 12: Ensure sustainable consumption and production patterns 12.2 By 2030, achieve the sustainable management and efficient use of natural resources The PP will store and use the runoff rain water for further use

-13 GLIMATE 13.2: Integrate climate change measures into national policies, strategies and planning Amount of water conserved Goal 13: Take urgent action to combat climate change and its impacts
+13.2: Integrate climate change measures into national policies, strategies and planning impacts

+Amount of water conserved